 We publish platform-specific wheels to PyPI.
 They are built against different arch, CPython and OS versions so in 99% of cases, you may seamlessly install ansible-pylibssh not needing any external dependencies on your system.

-It should be enough for you to just have Python 2.7 or 3.5+ and a recent pip installed.
+It should be enough for you to just have Python 3.6+ and a recent pip installed.